5 Roadblocks the Tiny House Movement Faces

 The determined will find a way.
 Handy folks can pick up a suitable trailer for less than $3,000 and build a THOW from scratch — master carpenters can do most of the work from scrap materials.
 However, that doesn’t solve the problem of where they can park once they finish their design.

-Those on the east coast have the roughest time.
+Those on the East Coast have the roughest time.
 Even highway rest areas impose a 3-hour time limit for parking — hardly enough to get a good night’s rest.
 You may have to pay campsite or RV park fees that can quickly add up, piling hundreds on your monthly housing costs.

 Those out west have a slightly easier time of things, thanks to the greater availability of Bureau of Land Management areas for parking.
 However, they’re subject to a 14-day camping limit, after which time they must move outside a 25-mile radius until day 29.

 Some folks manage this way and it isn’t uncommon to see miles of campers and THOWs in popular locations these days — so much so that authorities have begun closing some areas to prevent environmental damage.
 If you choose this route, locate several available parking spots and ensure your THOW is sturdy.
-Driving it over rough dirt roads to reach these locations takes its toll.
+Driving over rough dirt roads to reach these locations takes its toll.

 5. Disincentivized Developers